continuitydrift/continuitydrift.github.io/_posts/2022-08-15-katy-trail.md

 # Katy Trail

 I walked into Windsor, Missouri, about six in the evening, August 10th.
 I'd left Clinton around half past ten that morning.
 A caboose that had been donated to the town from the Missouri-Kansas-Texas (MKT) railway after it shut down in the 80s marks the spot of the old depot.
-I was near the Katy-Rick Junction, where the Rock Island Spur meets the main branch of the Katy Trail, tracking the old Missouri-Kansas-Texas (MKT) railroad.
+I was near the Katy-Rick Junction, where the Rock Island Spur meets the main branch of the Katy Trail.
 A display by the stranded caboose had a map of the town, telling me *You are Here*, a few blocks away from Main Street.
 The trail continued alluringly Northeast off into a shaded tunnel of trees, going to Sedalia.

 ![Windsor](/assets/images/windsor-map.png)